 Some people who undergo a brow lift report a positive impact on their social life, as they look happier and more approachable.
 To get a general idea of the pleasing result you can expect, gently lift the skin above your brow, at the forehead, and see what kind of difference it makes.

-During your brow lift consultation Dr. Kirman will walk you through all of the varying surgical options, anesthesia choices and how best to achieve your aesthetic goals based on the various surgery techniques.
+During your brow lift consultation in Walnut Creek, Dr. Kirman will walk you through all of the varying surgical options, anesthesia choices and how best to achieve your aesthetic goals based on the various surgery techniques.

 Your brow lift will be performed under general or local anesthesia with sedation and will take about an hour or two depending on surgical technique.
 Your skin will be cleansed and your hair will be held away from the area of incision.
 The remaining skin will be pulled taut for an immediately ‘lifted’ look, and cut(s) will be sutured closed after excess tissue and skin have been removed.